 After each question, we include tips and / or example comments which teachers can ask in order to get students thinking about getting their answers to the next level:

 Tips for students

 As well as tips for teachers when it comes to marking questions, within some of these resources we also provide tips for the students to keep in mind when structuring their answers and ensuring that they address each of the required AOs:

-So that you know which resources to download for what, here’s an overview of what you’ll find in the GCSE PE Resources section:
+So that you know which resources you'll get access to, here’s an overview of what you’ll find in the GCSE PE Resources packs: